 Flexible tank for sludge storage: any experience with this type of installation?

 Hello, Be careful to store only raw liquid sludge (not polymerized), or else the sludge will harden at the bottom of the tank.
 Also, plan ahead so you can adequately mix the sludge, particularly when it has to be removed from the tank.
 Best regards

+Hi Thanks for your answer.
+Actually, the idea was to inject the polymer at tank inlet to achieve dryness of about 4%.
 We have no provision for mixing, apart from the fact that there will be 4 different outlets in order to alternate pumping of the sludge.

 Ensure you have adequate vents and that they are in good working order.
 One of our storage tanks exploded because of the gases released during fermentation.